What is XHTML? (click any heading below to return here)

 Move your mouse over any element you do not recognize.
 The result is a tool tip made possible by using the attribute title inside each <li> opening tag.
 Attributes will be discussed shortly.

-XHTML text elements
+HTML text elements

 Text elements listed by popularity